cfiebach/Python_For_Psychologists_25-26/_sources/introduction/introduction_2.md

 Please see the rendered version of the `jupyter notebook` [Introduction II - jupyter notebooks](https://cfiebach.github.io/Python_For_Psychologists_25-26/introduction/intro_jupyter.html) in the `ToC` on the left.

+You can also download the notebook itself so that you can open it in your own browser: https://tinyurl.com/pfp25github

 ### tasks for subsequent meeting 🖥️✍🏽📖